-Credit by Examination for Advancement/Acceleration-If a Student Has Not Taken the Course/Subject

-A student will be permitted to take an exam to earn credit for an academic course or subject area for which the student has had no prior instruction, i.e., for advancement or to accelerate to the next grade level.
-The exams offered by the district are approved by the district's board of trustees, and state law requires the use of certain exams, such as College Board Advanced Placement (AP) and College Level Examination Program (CLEP) tests, when applicable.
-The dates on which exams are scheduled during the 2017-18 school year will be published in appropriate district publications and on the district's website.
-The only exceptions to the published dates will be for any exams administered by another entity besides the district or if a request is made outside of these time frames by a student experiencing homelessness or by a student involved in the foster care system.
-When another entity administers an exam, a student and the district must comply with the testing schedule of the other entity.
-During each testing window provided by the district, a student may attempt a specific exam only once.
+Credit by Examination for Advancement/Acceleration-If a Student Has Not Taken the Course/Subject law requires the use of certain examinations, such as College Board Advanced Placement (AP) and College Level Examination Program (CLEP) tests, when applicable.
+The dates on which examinations are scheduled during the 2018-19 school year will be published in appropriate district publications and on the district's website.
+The only exceptions to the published dates will be for any examinations administered by another entity besides the district or if a request is made outside of these time frames by a student experiencing homelessness or by a student involved in the foster care system.
+When another entity administers an examination, a student and the district must comply with the testing schedule of the other entity.
+During each testing window provided by the district, a student may attempt a specific examination only once.